 People should understand that once a record has been sealed or expunged the records may no longer be accessible.
 Some county clerks destroy the court files as soon as the order to expunge is granted (despite the fact that all orders only require the court records to be sealed).
 For this reason, all necessary copies should be A) certified by the Clerk of Court and B) obtained and kept secure for future reference.
 Unsealing court records is problematic and an unnecessary expense.

-If you have questions, want to suggest case law, or would like to seal or expunge your record please feel free to contact me.
-I try to respond within 24 hours.
+If you have questions, want to suggest case law, or would like to seal or expunge your record please feel free to contact us.